kennethkonghk/tensorflow-gpu-container-demo/README.md

    You should see `Num GPUs Available: 1` in the last line of the output.

+6. To work on the Python scripts, you may need to set the interpreter path as `/opt/venv/bin/python`.

 ## Troubleshooting

 ### Check if inside virtual environment